robinjuyal/saloncare/README.md

 - `SalonDetails.jsx` — customer's salon page (live queue preview)

 ### Wait Time Calculation
-Backend and frontend both simulate one "frees up in N minutes" clock per active chair (`totalChairs`, 1 or 2), seeded from whoever's currently `IN_PROGRESS` on that chair:
+Two related but distinct things use this same "frees up in N minutes" simulation, one per active chair (`totalChairs`, 1 or 2), seeded from whoever's currently `IN_PROGRESS` on that chair:
 ```
 chairFreeInMinutes[chair] = max(0, estimatedDuration - elapsedSinceActualStartTime)  // 0 if chair is empty